 Grooming Requirements of An Irish Wolfhound Lab Mix

 Grooming an Irish Wolfhound Lab Mix is often difficult because these dogs are usually heavy shedder.
-However, it might surprise you to know that they are actually low maintenance dogs, so you don’t need a lot of effort to make them look good.
+However, it might surprise you that they are actually low-maintenance dogs, so you don’t need a lot of effort to make them look good.

 Dietary Requirements of an Irish Wolfhound Lab Mix

-It’s one thing to make sure your dog is not running on an empty stomach, and it’s another thing to make sure they are fed with the right nutrients needed for them to grow well.
+It’s one thing to ensure your dog is not running on an empty stomach, and it’s another thing to ensure they are fed with the right nutrients needed for them to grow well.
 Each dog breed has its own specific nutritional requirements.

-Overfeeding this dog is something you should try your best to avoid because, as said earlier, they’re prone to elbow and hip dysplasia, which is often a result of being overweight.
+You should try your best to avoid overfeeding this dog because, as said earlier, they’re prone to elbow and hip dysplasia, which is often a result of being overweight.
 Also, adding supplements like chondroitin, glucosamine, and fish oil to their diet is a great idea.

 Exercise and Training Requirements of an Irish Wolfhound Lab Mix

-Constant exercise and training are very important for any dog to grow physically and mentally as well.
+Constant exercise and training are very important for any dog to grow physically and mentally.
 For a large-sized hybrid dog like the Lab Irish Wolfhound Mix, constant exercise is something they shouldn’t do without.

 Make sure you take your dog for a long walk often.
-Despite being a gentle breed that’s often laid back, they still have that hound trait in them, and all the excess energy needs to be burnt regularly.
+Despite being a gentle breed that’s often laid back, they still have that hound trait, and all the excess energy needs to be burnt regularly.

 The Irish Wolfhound Lab Mix is quite the intelligent dog breed, but it also comes with a catch.
 They can, at times, create a challenging task for the owner who’s trying to train them.
 They often will need a strong hand to behave.

 Training your dog is best started at the puppy stage; they can easily get things to stick to their memory which is what you want.
-It’s helpful also to acknowledge the dog when they do well, and it serves as an encouragement for them.
+It’s also helpful to acknowledge the dog when they do well, and it is an encouragement for them.

 Determining if an Irish Wolfhound Lab Mix is the Right Dog for You

-So you’ve made it up to this point, but you haven’t gotten an Irish Wolfhound Lab Mix yet.
+So you’ve made it up to this point but haven’t gotten an Irish Wolfhound Lab Mix yet.
 Maybe you haven’t gotten the final affirmation you want, so you can decide on getting one for yourself or not.
-Well, let’s discuss a little about it.
+Well, let’s discuss it a little about it.

 Things To Know Before Adopting A Lab Irish Wolfhound Dog.

-1. Adopting an Irish Wolfhound Lab mix will cost you more than adopting a pure breed dog.
+1. Adopting an Irish Wolfhound Lab mix will cost you more than a pure-breed dog.

-2. Bear in mind that you need special attention and care to take care of this breed compared to other pure breed dogs.
+2. Remember that you need special attention and care for this breed compared to other pure-breed dogs.

-3. They can make great companionship with children, other family members and other pets if properly trained.
+3. They can provide great companionship with children, other family members and pets if properly trained.